Rajpratik71/Mininet-wiki/FAQ.md

 * You don't have enough money to pay our consulting rates anyway
 * It would be a violation of the honor code
 * You will learn much more doing the assignment yourself
-* You really want to learn how to use [[Google scholar | http://scholar.google.com]] [[citeseer | http://citeseerx.ist.psu.edu]], various digital libraries from the [[ACM | http://dl.acm.org]], [[IEEE | http://ieeexplore.ieee.org]], and [[USENIX | http://static.usenix.org/publications/library/]],
+* You really want to learn how to use [[Google scholar | http://scholar.google.com]], [[citeseer | http://citeseerx.ist.psu.edu]], various digital libraries from the [[ACM | http://dl.acm.org]], [[IEEE | http://ieeexplore.ieee.org]], and [[USENIX | http://static.usenix.org/publications/library/]],
 and also learn [[how to do a literature search | http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf]]
-* It's your professor/advisor/TA/boss's job to teach you, so make them do their job!
+* It's the job of your advisor/TAs/school/company/self to teach/train you, so make them do their job!
 * Learning how to teach yourself is even more valuable than learning from someone else.